Is There a Dimmer Outlook Ahead for Duke Realty Corporation (DRE)?

 DRE’s Market Performance

-DRE stocks went down by -3.75% for the week, with a monthly jump of 2.74% and a quarterly performance of 4.89%, while its annual performance rate touched 30.82%.
-The volatility ratio for the week stands at 2.49% while the volatility levels for the past 30 days are set at 2.25% for Duke Realty Corporation.
-The simple moving average for the period of the last 20 days is -0.26% for DRE stocks with a simple moving average of 6.66% for the last 200 days.
+DRE stocks went down by -8.57% for the week, with a monthly drop of -7.38% and a quarterly performance of -4.27%, while its annual performance rate touched 17.69%.
+The volatility ratio for the week stands at 4.17% while the volatility levels for the past 30 days are set at 2.65% for Duke Realty Corporation.
+The simple moving average for the period of the last 20 days is -7.89% for DRE stocks with a simple moving average of -1.56% for the last 200 days.

 Analysts’ Opinion of DRE